 - General Bob Cardenas – USAF (Retired) San Diego, CA – AF Test Pilot/Hall of Fame

 - General Patrick J. Halloran – USAF (Ret.), Colorado Springs, also Former FAS CO

 - General Peter Dodd Robinson – USAF (Ret.), Albuquerque, NM

 - Jim Davis – Founding FASF Trustee, Ret.
 USAF & FAA Exec., Alexandria, VA

-- John Deuble – FAS & Punitive Expedition Historian Specialist & Author, Albuquerque, NM
+- John Deuble – FAS & Punitive Expedition Historian & Author, Albuquerque, NM

-- Patty Wagstaff – National/International Champion Aerobatic Performer, St. Augustine, FL
+- Patty Wagstaff – International Champion Aerobatic Performer, St. Augustine, FL

-- Peter Westacott – Artist, Ret.
-Royal Navy Pilot, Norfolk UK
+- Peter Westacott – Renowned Aviaion Artist, Retired Royal Navy Pilot, Norfolk, UK

 Anne Marie Beck (at left) and her husband Ed Beck Jr. moved to Columbus, NM in the fall of 1969, from Tarrytown N.Y. where Ed had been involved in both Insurance and Real Estate with the firm of Beck and Wheatley.
 However Ed had worked in California for a while and had become enchanted with the Southwest.